RRRKotov/TestTaskCarousel/README.md

 * Works on desktop and mobile devices
 * Supports an infinite option
 * Supports scrolling to a selected slide
+* Supports mobile swipes
+* Supports any kind of HTML(data is stored in json file)

 ## Demonstration of work on mobile and desktop